DSA Link

 Template

 "My P6 coach made me solo-hit for fifteen minutes before every session.
-I didn't want to, but my rallies extended from five shots to twenty-five shots in six months.
+I didn't want to, but my rallies extended from five shots to twenty-five in six months.
 That habit changed my whole game."

 Schools that offer this talent via DSA